 You may be wondering how often should you, the instructor, participate in an online discussion.
 Naturally the answer is: it depends!
 We have a few different types of discussions (all class assignments, small group assignments, and small groups project areas), and you would interact differently in each discussion.

-- Small groups discussion for working on a project: When students are working in small groups on a project, all you really need to do is monitor.
-These project areas are usually non-graded, but keep an eye out to make sure students are on track and following netiquette guidelines.
+- Small groups discussion for working on a project: These project areas are usually non-graded and don’t need instructor interaction (unless there’s a problem), but keep an eye out to make sure students are on track and following netiquette guidelines.

 - All class discussion: This is when all the students have one large discussion.
 Often they are asked to post an original thread and then respond a certain number of times to other students.